-Mission & Goals of the Trust Training Cooperative (TTC)
+Mission & Goals of The Alaska Training Cooperative (TTC)

 In addition, the TTC is dedicated to collaborating with Alaskan communities to train rural behavioral health care providers by blending evidence-based practices with traditional wisdom.

 - Goal 1 – Facilitate and maintain coordination and collaboration of training entities.